hyperledger-archives/sawtooth-seth/docs/source/seth_developers_guide/seth_transaction_family_spec.rst

 ----------
-All data associated with the Seth Transaction Family shall be stored under the prefix formed by taking the first 3 bytes of the SHA512 hash of the UTF-8 encoded string “seth”.
+All data associated with the Seth Transaction Family shall be stored under the prefix formed by taking the first 3 bytes of the SHA512 hash of the UTF-8 encoded string "seth".
 This shall be referred to as the EVM prefix.::

     >>> hashlib.sha512('seth'.encode('utf-8')).hexdigest()[0:6]